keenanwoodall/Deform/README.md

 ![Example Deformer](https://i.imgur.com/ShOeUPI.gif)

 **Step 10**
-For a finishing touch, make sure to add `[BurstCompile]` to the `OffsetJob`.
+For a finishing touch, make sure to add the `[BurstCompile]` attribute to the `OffsetJob`.
 This will make your code be compiled by Burst (it'll run waaay faster).

+If you want your deformer to be added to the Creator window, add a `[Deformer]` attribute to the class.

 Here's the final script:
 ```cs